Photo: Ducks prospect Nick Ritchie is just under a point-per-game in his OHL career. (courtesy of Terry Wilson/OHL Images)

 Photo: Omaha Lancers forward and Washington Capitals prospect Shane Gersich is tied for third in goals in the USHL with 22 so far this season (courtesy of the Omaha Lancers)

 Louis Domingue, the unlikely hero in Montreal in front of friends and family.
 One current USHL star showing why he is regarded for his goal scoring, while another former star improving in the NCAA.
 One night, two individual skills competition victories, and an AHL record for a Manchester Monarchs defenseman along with an impressive, one-handed effort from the KHL in this weeks Prospect Impressions feature.
 Read more»

-Photo: Norfolk Admirals forward and Anaheim Ducks prospect Chris Wagner is currently second in scoring for the Admirals with 19 points in 25 games (courtesy of Fred Kfoury/Icon Sportswire)
+Photo: Manchester Monarchs forward and Los Angeles Kings prospect Brian O’Neill is currently second in scoring in the AHL with 44 points in 39 games (courtesy of Fred Kfoury III/Icon Sportswire)

 As teams hit the stretch run of the 2014-15 season, several first place battles in divisions across the Eastern Conference are heating up.
 This AHL Notebook takes a look at those races, plus a quick glance at the top Eastern performers in this week’s AHL All-Star event.
 Read more»